ontio/ontology-java-sdk/docs/en/record.md

 > Note: The key represents the key of the data value stored in the chain, which can later be stored according to the key.

-3. Get data from the chain based on the key
+3. Get data from the chain by the key

 ```